Celebrities Who Are Flat Earthers

 His reasoning?
 He's driven from Florida to California and said the whole ride was clearly flat to him.
 This info came just weeks after other NBA players - including Kyrie Irving and Golden State Warriors forward Draymond Green - said they, too, believe the world is flat.
 NBA Commissioner Adam Silver took the opportunity at his state-of-the-league address to say the Earth is round, but this only bolstered current and former NBA players to reinforce their beliefs.

 - Age: 51

 - Birthplace: Newark, New Jersey, United States of America

 For someone whose job it is to touch spherical objects, you'd think NBA superstar Kyrie Irving would know a thing or two about things that are round.
 But apparently he doesn't.
 On a podcast hosted by his teammates Channing Frye and Richard Jefferson, Irving revealed that he believes the Earth is flat.

 "This is not even a conspiracy theory," Irving told them.
 "The Earth is flat."

-Irving believes the government is lying to us about the shape of Earth, and then explained semi-incoherently to his teammates about the rotation of the sun and planets.
-Right.
+Irving believes the government is lying to us about the shape of Earth, and attempted an explanation to his teammates about the rotation of the sun and planets.